fyllekanin/com.thishabbo.web/README.md

 After this you will have to use your xampp or whatever web server you got, and point your http://localhost to (using the example) C:/users/{user}/Desktop/repos/com.thishabbo.web/rest

+Now it's time to also fix your port, you need to change your xampp or PHP server (whichever you choosed) to run on port 8000.
+So to access your server you should be able to run http://localhost:8000/rest and it should at least respond.

 And finally, you need the global angular CLI, so run "npm install -g @angular/cli"

 ### Starting it